 Entropy is calculated as: length × log₂(pool_size).
 With 12 characters from the full 95-char printable ASCII set, you get 79 bits of entropy.
-Brute-force time at 10 billion guesses/sec: 1.1 million years.
+Brute-force time at 10 billion guesses/sec: 1.7M years.

 50 pre-generated examples.
 Use the generator above for a cryptographically fresh password — these are for illustration only.